andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-uwp.md

 #### Getting a user token interactively

- Some situations require forcing users interact with Azure Active Directory v2 endpoint via an popup window to either validate their credentials or five consent - some examples include:
+ Some situations require forcing users interact with Azure Active Directory v2 endpoint via an popup window to either validate their credentials or give consent - some examples include:

 - The first time users signs-in to the application
 - Users may need to reenter their credentials because the password has expired